Types of BPO: Finding the Right Outsourcing Model for Your Business

 A cloud is a new form of outsourcing that turns BPO into a business process as a service (BPaaS) model and transforms the industry from a service provider to a planner.

 The cloud contact center uses voice-over-internet protocol (VoIP) technology for communication.
-The cloud contact center syncs data with customer relationship management (CRM) systems so that agents get all updates.
+The cloud contact center syncs data with customer relationship management (CRM) systems so that agents get all the updates.
 Working with a cloud contact center means businesses must provide only a stable internet connection, a workstation, and a headset.

 Pros